Our View: Counting our blessings

 Marvel, for example, at the lightning-fast development, and soon deployment, of vaccines that will inoculate millions of people against COVID-19.
 Be grateful for the health care workers and staff of nursing homes and assisted living centers who, fueled by a sense of duty and humanity, serve millions of afflicted.
 Remember those who give their lives to protect us, keep us safe and defend our freedom.

-And, even if some of the chairs at our tables are empty, be grateful for our bounty, just as we are thankful for those in our community dedicated to making sure the needy are fed, on this and every other day.
+And, even though some of the chairs at our tables were empty, we could still be grateful for our bounty, just as we are always thankful for those in our community dedicated to making sure the needy are fed, on Thanksgiving and every other day.

-As Rodgers, the marathoner, said in an interview, today's cancelled road race in most years celebrates family, friends, health and thankfulness for its own sake.
-“We are very lucky," he said.
-"We have to remember that.”

-We may not be eating together today -- nor running or watching football -- but we can collectively keep all of those things in our minds and hearts.
+We might not have eaten together on Thanksgiving — nor run or watched high school football — but we can still collectively keep all of those things in our minds and hearts for next year.